20 February 2022

 Between 1850 and 1939, more than 5 million people from all over Europe emigrated from Hamburg to the New World.
 The Emigration Museum Ballinstadt recreates this life-changing journey in the original emigration halls.

 Where these brave Europeans sheltered before departing for the New World, now has extensive exhibits (in English and German) offering a wealth of information about emigration in the 19th and 20th century.
 Learn about daily life here from the living and sleeping arrangements and the experiences of the immigrants through interactive and traditional displays.
-With records of the over five million Europeans who left from this port stored here and access to the original passenger lists, this is a fascinating opportunity to trace family connections.

 MS Cap San Diego is a floating museum as it is a former cargo ship.
 At 159-metre long, the vessel is said to be the largest seaworthy museum ship in the world.
 As she can be moved, several times a year there are day cruises along the Elbe.